pantrypoints/sp/content/en/research/countries/china/xi/chapter-09.md

 social soil.
-The socialist political system with Chinese characteristics has always grown and is growing in China's social soil, and if it is to continue to grow in the future, it must also be deeply rooted in China's social soil. " 1 The political development path of socialism with Chinese characteristics is the practice and creation of the Communist Party of China in uniting and leading the Chinese people and carrying out long-term and unremitting struggle based on China's reality.
+The socialist political system with Chinese characteristics has always grown and is growing in China's social soil, and if it is to continue to grow in the future, it must also be deeply rooted in China's social soil. " 1 The political development path of socialism with Chinese characteristics is the practice and creation of the CCP in uniting and leading the Chinese people and carrying out long-term and unremitting struggle based on China's reality.
 After entering the modern era, various political forces in Chinese society have appeared, but they have not found a plan suitable for the national conditions.
-Holding high the glorious banner of democracy, the Communist Party of China has waged a heroic struggle for nearly a century.
+Holding high the glorious banner of democracy, the CCP has waged a heroic struggle for nearly a century.
 Since its founding, the party has taken the realization of the people's mastery as its own responsibility, and has always taken standing firm on the people's standpoint, upholding the people's dominant position, and ensuring the realization of the people's fundamental interests as the starting point and end point